TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 They retained political recognition by other states despite their exile.

 ### Demographics
+#### Ethnicity
-Alethkar has a variety of people in their demographics.
+Alethkar has a variety of people in their ethnic demographics.
 The largest known ethnic groups in Alethkar are the Alethi, Herdazians, singers, and Makabaki peoples.
 Alethkar's largest ethnic group is the Alethi people, who make up the majority of Alethkar's population and are the most prevalent ethnic group in seats of government or positions of authority.
 They are a highly mixed people due to their history of conquest.
 Herdazians are another major ethnic group in Alethkar, with a significant amount of Herdazians immigrating from Herdaz.
 They are known to retain their cultural identity and gather together with other Herdazians to form cultural communities, such as [[Little Herdaz\|Little Herdaz]].
 They are subjected to various prejudices and stereotypes by the Alethi population, and are primarily Darkeyed, and thus typically possess less rights and freedoms than Lighteyed Alethi.
 Enslaved singers, referred to as parshmen by the Alethi, made up a notable portion of the population.
 They were treated harshly and had minimal rights, being bought and sold as property amongst wealthy Lighteyes.
 Following the True Desolation, the singers had their minds returned to them and were able to gain their freedom from the Alethi.
-After they gained their freedom, they took up various cultural aspects from Alethi culture, syncretized with their own ancestral culture.
+After they gained their freedom during the True Desolation starting in late 1173, they took up various aspects from Alethi culture, syncretized with their own ancestral culture.
 There is a sizable population of immigrants from various Makabaki countries.

+#### Religion
+For more on religion in Alethkar, see [[/wiki/Alethkar#Religion]].
+The majority of citizens of Alethkar are adherents of Vorinism, which was the dominant religion in the country for several centuries.
+The majority of these followers are adherents of an orthodox strain of Vorinism also practiced in Jah Keved; though a sizable population, mainly made up of Herdazians, follow more heterodox varieties, such as Herdazian Vorinism.
+Following the True Desolation, and the revelation of Honor's death, various peoples turned away from Vorinism or adopted more heterodox views to reconcile their beliefs with this revelation.
+Despite the demographical changes following the True Desolation, orthodox Vorinism remained the dominant religion in Alethkar.
+Atheism is uncommon but not unheard of, with a small population of individuals choosing to reject religion altogether.
+These individuals are deemed as heretics by most of Alethi society.

 ### Foreign Policy and International Relationships
 #### Azir